-Copper is able to undergo plastic deformation without damage.
+Copper can undergo plastic deformation without damage.
 Therefore, it has exceptional formability, so manufacturers produce micron-sized wires with this metal.
 Some bronze alloys are also very formable.
 A good example is PB1 phosphor bronze which enables cold forming.
 On the other hand, brass is harder to form because of its very low flexibility.

 · Melting Point

 The lower the melting point of a material, the more formable.
 Copper’s melting point of 1085 °C may limit its formability.
 On the other hand, bronze has a melting point of 913 °C while brass has a melting point of 927 °C.

 Differentiating brass, bronze, and copper can be tricky because they have similarities in their appearance.
 However, there are some subtle differences to note.

 Distinguishing between bronze and brass may be easy with their color.
 Brass comes in a subdued yellowish-gold color, similar to a plain stone.
 This makes brass a perfect material for fittings.
 On the other hand, bronze has a somewhat reddish-brown color.
 Bronze’s color is quite similar to that of copper.
 But bronze’s reddish-brown has a dull gold shade, while the reddish-brown color of freshly exposed copper is very distinctive.

 Copper scores 35 on the Brinell hardness scale, while brass scores between 55 and 73.
 On the other hand, bronze has a score between 40 and 420.
 This result shows that bronze is the hardest of the three metals.
 In addition, it is more brittle and, thus, more prone to fracturing.

 Pricing & Options